-Girls is known for its dark comedy antics, frequent nude scenes and risqué subject matter.
-Despite often being a target of critics, the show has garnered acclaim for pushing the envelope in its portrayal of young, sexually focused women, and earned Dunham four Emmy nominations and two 2013 Golden Globe Awards.
+Girls became known for its dark comedy antics, frequent nude scenes and risqué subject matter.
+Despite often being a target of critics, the show garnered acclaim for pushing the envelope in its portrayal of young, sexually focused women, and earned Dunham several Emmy nominations and two 2013 Golden Globe Awards.
 The star scored media buzz following her Golden Globe acceptance speech in January 2013; during her narrative, she thanked actor Chad Lowe, poking fun at Lowe's ex, Hilary Swank, for forgetting to mention her then-husband in her 2000 Oscar-winning speech.

 Dunham continued to earn praise for her work on Girls, receiving an Emmy Award nomination in 2014 for her portrayal of Hannah Horvath.
 She also appeared in the dramatic comedy Happy Christmas with Anna Kendrick that same year.

 Dunham stole the spotlight in 2012 for appearing in a controversial commercial for President Barack Obama during his campaign, in which she compared voting for the first time to having sex for the first time.